The Fundamental Plane Relation for Gamma-Ray Pulsars Implied by 4FGL: Finding the cutoff energy

 To explore such behavior, we synthesize mock phase-resolved spectra making considerations that are guided by the phase-resolved spectroscopy results for bright pulsars \citep[][see also Figure~\ref{fig:big3}]{2013PhDT.......182D} which then determine the phase-averaged ones.

-It is well known that sub-exponential cutoffs can be the result of the superposition of many purely exponential spectra of varying purely exponential cutoff energies, $\epsilon_{\rm c1}$\footnote{For the rest of the paper the pure exponential cutoff energy of a spectrum corresponding to $b=1$ in the Eq.~\eqref{eq:spectrumfit_bfree} will be denoted by $\epsilon_{\rm c1}$ (see also Table~\ref{tab:ecut_nomenclature}).}, and $\Gamma$ values that correspond to different magnetosphere regions and particle populations.
+As mentioned above, the sub-exponential cutoffs can be the result of the superposition of many purely exponential spectra of varying purely exponential cutoff energies, $\epsilon_{\rm c1}$\footnote{For the rest of the paper the pure exponential cutoff energy of a spectrum corresponding to $b=1$ in the Eq.~\eqref{eq:spectrumfit_bfree} will be denoted by $\epsilon_{\rm c1}$ (see also Table~\ref{tab:ecut_nomenclature}).}, and $\Gamma$ values that correspond to different magnetosphere regions and particle populations.
 Thus, one of our simplified assumptions is that the phase-averaged spectra are the superpositions of many ($\sim 100$) purely exponential phase-resolved spectra, i.e., Eq.~\eqref{eq:spectrumfit_bfree} with $b=1$, that correspond to different phases.

 The production of the simulated spectra does not depend so much on the details of the underlying shape of the $\gamma$-ray light curves and it only requires a proper (i.e., realistic) consideration of the various spectral components.
 Thus, we consider that there are three major spectral components, which are those corresponding to two main peaks and one corresponding to the inter-peak and off-peak emission.